nakala-lang/nakala/README.md

 2. Using (and working on) nakala should always be fun

 ## Features
-As nakala is in its very early stages, the language does not have many features.
-However, it does have:
+Even though nakala is still in active development, many features are supported so far:

 #### Binary Expressions
 <p align="center">